Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     should we just prevent named entities from ever fully being removed?
 We could just flag them as dead and ignore them

 TODO: add button to duplicate tilemap

+## Saving Virtual Members Script static variables

+first step will be to make sure that data packer can support writing and reading Anys
+    this is not as trivial as it first seemed the main problem is that we pack the type info for some structure separately from packing the data so when it comes time to pack an Any, we either need to pack all the type info for that Any into the data file or we somehow need a means to refer to type info packed separately so this is a real problem!
+    if we just had some centralized type info library to refer to, then we could just use indices to that type table in place of the type info pointers but we do not yet have a centralized type info table that we export, so that kinda just leaves us in a sad spot...

+exporting the type table
+    fortunately, we can use get_type_table() at runtime, which makes life easier so we can just serialize this whole thing at startup with a header for version info when we pack_data, we can pass the type table in the context and use that to convert pointers to indices and vice versa for unpack_data
+    we may have to do some additional work to put map each element in the type table to some persistent uuid once we load back some file with Anys in it, we have a new problem: mapping old type info pointer to new type infos this is relatively easy for basic types, but for nontrivial types it becomes a big problem do we try to match types based on name and structure? type info gives no information about the source of the type (import, insert, main program) treat type resolution like procedure overload resolution, finding structure with the most matching fields? what happens if we change the name of a structure? we really should have some uuid for each struct type we want to serialize, but forcing the user to do this if they want to pack/unpack some data is really gross

+we may be better off to simply restrict the set of types that we can use for virtual members to some enumerated set then we can just manually remap the type info pointers to/from these enum values

+then we can just use the data packer to serialize some array of declarations/value pairs or Virtual_Member.Entry